See it with real numbers

 - Snapshot Reports preserve a shorter view of the saved assumptions.

-- The payoff workbook supports deeper review without making the app feel like a spreadsheet.
+- The Payoff Workbook supports deeper review without making the app feel like a spreadsheet.